 Experienced in teaching colour theory and art, and a skilled painter and adept graphic artist, Kato understands the different colour requirements for both digital and print outputs.
 She has designed numerous websites over the past ten years, and can communicate and help clients articulate their business for print and web.

 In 2012 and 2013 Kato was contracted to produce Taste the County publications and marketing materials, including The Insider’s Guide to Prince Edward County, The Arts Trail and The Taste Trail, Maple in the County, Taste community grown events.
 Through that work Kato gained a thorough understanding about the County brand as it relates to both the visitor and resident.
 She redesigned The Regent Café, and designed the highly acclaimed ‘Farm to Table Breakfast’ cookbook by County B&B owner Elizabeth Pulker.
-Currently Kato offers her creative services pro bono for The Regent Theatre.

 In 2014 Kato was contracted by the Corporation of Prince Edward County to design and deliver a print and web flip book in both French and English entitled 25 Things to Know About Prince Edward County.
 This publication was developed for new and prospective residents of the County, with the intent of making their transition to County life more seamless and enjoyable.
 It won the 2015 Award for Best Marketing Publication by the Economic Developers Council of Ontario.